Skip to main content

 • “The character development system is very detailed, and you can tell a lot of care was put into the game.”

-• “Would love to see more character development decisions, such as a deity to worship or mutations, and more optional areas to explore along the way.”
+• “Would love to see more character development decisions, such as a deity to worship or mutations, and more optional areas to explore on the way down.”

 Skip Critic Reviews